devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 ![preview](../images/jenkins44.png)
 ![preview](../images/jenkins45.png)

+## Jenkins workspace and Jenkins HOME_PATH
+* All the jenkins stuff will be stored in the jenkins HOME_PATH = /var/lib/jenkins/
-* Delete workspace before every buils , if it is checked it is going to rmove the workspace for every build.
+* Delete workspace before every build ,it removes the workspace for every build.
 ![preview](../images/jenkins46.png)

+# Archive the artifacts / Publish JUnit tes =t results report

-# Create a job for GOL build.
+### Create a job for GOL build.
 1. Create a freestyle job with name __gol__
 2. SCM -- provide the github url
 3. POLLSCM --- * * * * *
 4. Delete the workspace for every build
-5. BUILD -- provide the goal in the invoke top-level maen plugin.
+5. BUILD -- Provide the goal in the invoke top-level maen plugin.

 ![preview](../images/jenkins47.png)